vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 	VK_CHECK(vkCreateRenderPass(_device, &render_pass_info, nullptr, &_renderPass));
 ```
+We will have only 1 attachment, which will be the color_attachment defined above, for our main color target.
+Then we also connect the subpass into it.

 Thats it, we have now created our very basic renderpass.
 We will go back to this code later when we add depth testing, which needs more attachments defined.